 Five members form a quorum for a meeting of the Board, which must be chaired by the Governor or, in his absence, the Deputy Governor.
-The Act provides for decisions to be reached by a majority of the votes of the members present, with the Chairman also having a casting vote.
+The Act provides for decisions to be reached by a majority of the votes of the members present, with the Chair having a casting vote in addition to a deliberative vote.
 Minutes of the monetary policy meetings of the Board are published two weeks after each meeting.
 The Governor and Deputy Governor do not participate in deliberations of the Board related to the terms and conditions of their employment.
 Meetings are held in the Boardroom of the Reserve Bank's Head Office in Sydney or a similar facility in one of the Bank's State Offices when meetings are held interstate.
 They commence at 9.00 am and generally run for around three and half hours, and conclude with a light lunch to which a guest is invited from time to time.

 Members of the Reserve Bank Board

-The Reserve Bank Board comprises nine members: three ex officio members – the Governor (who is Chairman), the Deputy Governor (who is Deputy Chairman) and the Secretary to the Treasury – and six non-executive members, who are appointed by the Treasurer.
+The Reserve Bank Board comprises nine members: three ex officio members – the Governor (who is Chair), the Deputy Governor (who is Deputy Chair) and the Secretary to the Treasury – and six non-executive members, who are appointed by the Treasurer.
 The Governor and Deputy Governor are appointed for terms of up to seven years, and are eligible for reappointment.
 The non-executive members are appointed for terms of up to five years.
 There is no limit on the number of terms a member may serve.
 A list of previous and current members of the Reserve Bank Board is also published on this website.

 In terms of section 17(1) of the Reserve Bank Act, members of the Board may not be a director, officer or employee of an authorised deposit-taking institution for the purposes of the Banking Act 1959.